coleifer/peewee/docs/peewee/sqlite_ext.rst

     .. py:method:: insert(*pairs, **data)

         :param pairs: A flat list consisting of *key*, *value* pairs.
 E.g., k1, v1, k2, v2, k3, v3.
-The key may be a simple string or a JSON path.
+The key may be a simple string or a :py:class:`JSONPath` instance.
         :param data: keyword arguments mapping paths to values to insert.

         Insert the values at the given keys (or paths) in the column data.
 If